ONE ON ONE WITH GINA

 The glamour and the prestige that are often associated with the career are only two colors in a vast kaleidoscope.

-Photograph by Scott Areman
+Photograph by Flavia Loreto

-She has her own voice studio and frequently travels between Delaware, Philadelphia, and New York City to coach.
+She has her own voice studio and frequently travels between Delaware, Philadelphia, and New York City to teach.
 Gina's unique experience and introspection is particularly activated when coaching those who would like to reignite their joy in the art form.

 - No two paths in music are the same.